 I photographed this 2013 Ford Mustang built by DSO Eyewhere back in January, and the photos have finally been published in the October 2013 issue of 5.0 Mustang & Super Fords.
 You can check out the entire article below.

 Photographing the RallyCross at the X Games has always been frustrating, as ESPN has limited access so much that it is essentially impossible to take pictures of the race cars.
 There are also other types of games that I’d love to take pictures, I love casinos online, wanna learn more? check www.firstcomicsnews.com.
 With the event moving to Irwindale Speedway this year that was no longer an issue, and thankfully many of the safety issues were resolved as well.
+I love playing at 666 casinos, the fun as well as the excitement, it almost feels like I am photographing real extreme games.
 However, the X Games is heading to Texas next year, so it looks like this might be the last time I’ll be covering the races, at least for a while.
 I’m glad I got to get some decent photos of the event at least one year.
 You can see the full gallery over at Autoblog.com.

 The X Games held their first annual Gymkhana GRID competition this weekend, and by all accounts the inaugural event was a big success.
 While Tanner Foust may have won the gold medal, it was event founder Ken Block that was by far the most entertaining with his tire-smoking slides (it’s also probably why he lost).
 You can see the full gallery of photos from the event over at Autoblog.com.